civetta/Efficiency-Report/README.md

 number or Tabby, is the number of sessions a teacher should be teaching at that time.
 I have provided the input files for you.
 You can use either FullTime_Team_Source.xlsx or PartTime_Team_Source.xlsx.
 Full time teaching teams do not work night shifts, so it will only return day data.
+The input files are currently created by populating web scraping from an old website, and then pasting data into a google spreadsheet.
+Currently working on creating a more reliable method.

+I highly recommend you look at the sample outputs.
+One is a Leadbook and the other is the personal teacherbook.
+These are what the script should produce.

 Something to Note:
 Students Taught  ÷ Share Fairly Number = Efficiency Score